OGGM/oggm/docs/add-module.rst

 ==================================================

 We envision OGGM as a **modular tool** to model glacier behavior.
-We do not want to force anyone towards a certain set-up or paramaterization that we choose.
+We do not want to force anyone towards a certain set-up or parameterization that we choose.
 However, we believe that the OGGM capabilities are useful to a wide range of applications, and also to you.